jasminetpm/ai-project-predicting-optimal-plant-growth-conditions/README.md

 2. Model Training:
 - I should have used correlation insights to prioritize important features (eg Light Intensity and CO2 Levels to predict Plant Type and Stage).

-## Describe how the features in the dataset are processed (summarised in a table)
+## Describe How Features In the Dataset Are Processed (summarised in a table)

 | **Feature**                     | **Type**         | **Issues Identified**                | **Processing Steps**                                                                                                                                 |
 |----------------------------------|------------------|--------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|